Eugene Ormandy: Awards and honors

 In honor of Ormandy's vast influence on American music and the Philadelphia performing arts community, on December 15, 1972, he was awarded the University of Pennsylvania Glee Club Award of Merit.
 He was appointed by Queen Elizabeth II as an honorary Knight Commander of the Order of the British Empire (KBE) in 1976, and received of Yale University's Sanford Medal.
 He was elected to the American Philosophical Society in 1977.
 After Ormandy's death the US Congress and President Ronald Reagan declared that November 18 would be "Eugene Ormandy Appreciation Day", with a recognition ceremony held on that date at the Academy of Music.
+He was given the very first "Eugene Ormandy" medal for distinguished service by the Philadelphia Orchestra on his retirement in 1980.

 Ormandy's collection of 1,400 orchestral scores is now in the library of the University of Pennsylvania, and he is also commemorated in the name of its Eugene Ormandy Music and Media Center at the Otto E. Albecht Music Library.